AlexEe/Go-Interview-Challenge/README.md

 ## What is being tested?
 - Basic Go concepts: structs, unit tests, refactoring, error checking and mocking.
+- Improving and adding to an existing piece of code.
 - Optional questions for mocking and interfaces.

 ## What are we sending to interviewees and when?